BorgwardtLab/CAsMap/README.md

 make package
 ```

-Troubleshooting: If the previous command does not work, then run:
+**Troubleshooting**: If the previous command does not work, then run:

 ```
 Rscript -e "devtools::build()"